websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/database-service/changing-your-database-password.md

 # Changing Your Database Password

-Changing the MySQL password for your [`database` service](./database-service.md) also effects the other services that must connect to the database.
+Changing the MySQL password for your [`database` service](./database-service.md) also affects the other services that must connect to the database.

 ```warning::
    Updating your database password requires a period of downtime for you to restore a backup to your database service, and then restart all of your services.
 Plan ahead to make time for this before rotating your database password.